harsh159357/contacts/README.md

 ### Not Interested in doing above steps just clone this repo and use it as it is already hosted on Free Web Host Hostinger [hafinse](https://hafinse.pe.hu)

+## Things you can learn through this project -
+1. Hero Animation from a Contact List Item to Contact Detail.
+2. Google Place Search.
+3. Right Swipe to Edit a Contact and Right Swipe to Delete a Contact.
+4. Regular Expressions.
+5. Form validations.
+6. Multiple Floating Action Button on Single Page.
+7. Starting a Page for Result.
+8. Conversion from Base64 String to Image and Image to Base64 String.
+9. Image Picking from Gallery and Camera.
+10. Call Intent Launching from Contact Details.
+11. Mail Intent Launching from Contact Details.
+12. Map Intent Launching from Contact Details
+13. Store and Retrieve values from APIs.
+14. Store and Retrieve values from Shared Preference.
+15. Store and Retrieve values from SQLite Database.
+16. Store and Retrieve values from temporary Objects.
+17. Navigation Drawer.
+18. Navigation Drawer with Multiple Type Of Views.
+19. Navigation Between Pages.
+20. Performing Operations in Background Thread.
+21. Background Operations Chaining.
+22. Integration of Rest APIs.
+23. Creation of REST APIs in PHP
+24. Serialization and DesSerialization of JSON.
+25. ProgressDialogs and SnackBar.
+26. Custom Progress Dialog & Custom Views.

 ## Features Implemented
 * App is Working on Android and Ios Platforms.
-* App Implemented in 4 Ways For all the Operations Available in the App -> API = Integrate REST APIs Created In PHP [Postman Collection Link for REST APIs](https://www.getpostman.com/collections/73c185782197c548c18a)
+* App Implemented in 4 Ways For all the Operations Available in the App <br/>
+   -> API = Integrate REST APIs Created In PHP [Postman Collection Link for REST APIs](https://www.getpostman.com/collections/73c185782197c548c18a)<br/>
-   -> Custom =  Used Classes and Objects
+   -> Custom =  Used Classes and Objects<br/>
-   -> Preferences = Used Shared Preferences
+   -> Preferences = Used Shared Preferences<br/>
-   -> Sqflite = Used Sqlite Database
+   -> Sqflite = Used Sqlite Database<br/>
 * Rest APIs in PHP
 * Splash
 * Navigation Drawer